Securing and Providing Compelling Medical Evidence

 The Social Security Administration currently has a large backlog of disability hearings and appeals, pushing the timeline for a decision if you have been denied out to two years or even longer.
 Your success in getting approved for benefits could rest on factors including:

 - The conclusiveness and credibility of a doctor’s diagnosis of your condition

 - Availability of supporting test results, such as those from MRIs, biopsies and psychological evaluations

 - Your persistence in seeking and receiving medical treatment, including taking prescribed medications and attending regular appointments

-At Babut Law Offices, PLLC, we understand the economic realities our disabled clients must cope with and we do all we can to help.
+At William C Babut PC, we understand the economic realities our disabled clients must cope with and we do all we can to help.
 Specifically, we can offer guidance about assistance and alternatives available if you do not have medical insurance and cannot afford the services required to document and prove your disability.